ITRS-Group/cordial/integrations/servicenow/README.md

-# ITRS Geneos to Service Now Incident Integration
+# ITRS Geneos to ServiceNow Incident Integration

-**Note**: In this release all long command-line options now require two dashes, i.e. `-conf` is now `--conf`.
+**Note**: All long format flags now require two dashes, i.e. `-conf` is now `--conf`.
 There are also short-form flags for many options.

+**Note 2**: The two binaries in previous releases have been merged into one and use sub-commands to direct requests.
+There may be references to the old split binary in this document.

 ## Introduction

-This Geneos to ServiceNow integration provides a way for you to create or update incidents in ServiceNow from your Geneos gateway(s).
-The selection of the components to raise incidents against, the user and the mappings of Geneos data to specific fields in Service Now are all configurable.
+This Geneos to ServiceNow integration provides a way for you to create or update incidents in ServiceNow from your Geneos Gateways.
+The selection of the ServiceNow components to raise incidents against, the user and the mappings of Geneos data to specific fields in ServiceNow are all configurable.

-The binaries provided are for linux-amd64 as this is the standard architecture supported by the Geneos Gateway, however there should be no restriction on platform if you build from source.
+The binary provided is for `linux-amd64` as this is the standard architecture supported by the Geneos Gateway, however there should be no restriction on platform if you build from source.

-There are no specific prerequisites to use this integration beyond the two programs and their respective configuration files.

 ## Components

-There are two primary components of the integration.
-The router (`snow_router`) and the client CLI (`snow_client`).
+There are two primary components of the integration; The router (`servicenow router`) and the incident trigger (`servicenow incident`).

-The router runs as a service and listens for connections on the configured TCP port.
+When run as a router it can run as a service and listens for connections on the configured TCP port.
 It supports one REST endpoint that can service two methods, GET and POST, on `/api/v1/incident`.
-Access control is via a shared token common to both configuration files.
+Access control is via a simple shared token.

 Issuing a GET request fetches a list of active incidents for the user, which defaults to the Username in the router configuration.
 An alternative user can be give as a query parameter, e.g. `/api/v1/incident?user=fred`.

 Issuing a POST request takes the supplied JSON request body and after processing according to router configuration either updates or creates an incident.
 There is no support for specific RESTful POST and PUT methods for creation or updating, as the router searches for an existing incident and makes the decision on whether a new incident or an update should be issued to the Service Now system.

-The `snow_client` client provides a CLI interface to deliver formatted calls to the router.
-The CLI client will normally be called from a wrapper scripts such as the `ticket.sh` example provided.
+When run as a non-router the program provides a CLI interface to deliver formatted calls to the router.
+This CLI will normally be called from a wrapper scripts such as the `ticket.sh` example provided.

-## Command Line Options
+## Command Line Flags

-### CLI Client
+### Incident Mode

-    snow_client
+    servicenow incident
         [-c | --conf FILE]
         [-s | --short SHORT]
         -t | --text TEXT | --rawtext TEXT